McHugh1894/mymemorygame/README.md

   | 106 - 120 |-| Decent!            |
   | 120 +     |-| Come on, do better!|
 * The user should be able to close the pop up screen at the end of the game with a click on the "Congratulations!" button.
-* The user should be able to start a new game anytime during the game by clicking the "New Game" button on the middle of the header, they don't need to wait till the game is finished.
+* The user should be able to start a new game anytime during the game by clicking the "Restart game" button on the middle of the header, they don't need to wait till the game is finished.
 * The user should be able to click any of the social media links in the middle of the footer.
 When the user hovering the cursor over the social media links the hovered link should be turn grey.

 ## Technologies Used